-OTC derivatives dealers are now required to register with the CFTC as swap dealers and, since late 2021, many have been required to register with the SEC as security-based swap dealers.
+OTC derivatives dealers are now required to register with the CFTC as swap dealers and since late 2021, many have been required to register with the SEC as security-based swap dealers.
 Registered dealers are (or will be) subject to various regulatory requirements, including capital and margin requirements, business conduct standards, disclosure requirements, reporting and recordkeeping requirements, transparency requirements, position limits, limitations on conflicts of interest, and other regulatory burdens.
 These requirements have and will continue to increase the overall costs for OTC derivative dealers, which costs may be passed along to market participants including your account.
 The full impact of Dodd-Frank on your account remains uncertain, as well as the impact of additional, sometimes overlapping, regulatory requirements imposed by non-U.S. regulators.

-Major OTC derivatives market participants are now also required to register with the CFTC in various capacities and may ultimately be required to register with the SEC.
-Campbell is registered as a Swap Firm with the National Futures Association and could potentially be required to register as a major swap participant for trading in the OTC derivatives markets.
-Major swap participants are also subject to new minimum capital and margin requirement, business conduct standards, disclosure requirements, reporting and recordkeeping requirements, transparency requirements, position limits, limitations on conflicts of interest, and other regulatory burdens.
+Major OTC derivatives market participants are now also required to register with the CFTC and will ultimately be required to register with the SEC.
+Campbell is registered as a Swap Firm with the National Futures Association and could be required to register as a major swap participant for trading in the OTC derivatives markets.
+Major Swap participants are also subject to new minimum capital and margin requirement, business conduct standards, disclosure requirements, reporting and recordkeeping requirements, transparency requirements, position limits, limitations on conflicts of interest, and other regulatory burdens.
 These requirements may further increase the overall costs for major swap participants.
-The overall impact of Dodd-Frank on Campbell remains uncertain.